 5. Vegueta Market Las Palmas

-Such a stunning market!
-This market is located in an old style market hall in the old section of Las Palmas and has been running since 1858.
+Vegueta is a stunning market!
+This market is located in an old-style market hall in the old section of Las Palmas and has been running since 1858.
 This is a high-quality market that could give Borough a run for its money!
-In particular, the fruit and vegetable displays are absolutely stunning!
+In particular, the fruit and vegetable displays at Vegueta Market Gran Canaria are absolutely stunning!

-I had a terrific experience chatting with Jose at the Jose Y Alicia Stall.
+I had a terrific experience chatting with Jose at the Jose Y Alicia Stall in Vegueta Market.
 The stall owners are delighted to provide samples and to share stories of their suppliers – their passion oozes through!
 I tried super tasty local small bananas, bull tomatoes with salt and amazingly fresh pineapple.

 This guy also sells spices.
 I tried some avocado from Mogan.
 Apparently, Mogan has the best avocados as there is salt in the soil or something and buy did they have flavor!
 He served the avocado with a version of the mojo spices on top – wow!